topyheun/user-domain-example/README.md

 ## Introduction
-The <U>**Topy's User Domain**</U> is a web application that implements the user domain using Spring Security and JWT.
+The **(Topy's User Management)** is a web application that implements the user domain using Spring Security and JWT.
 It has been deployed on AWS using Docker.

 The details of the project's main tasks are summarized in [[ Issues ]](https://github.com/topyheun/topy/issues).
 <br><br>